chainapsis/keplr-wallet/docs/docs/multi-ecosystem-support/starknet.md

 ## Starknet JSON-RPC Requests

-The `window.keplr.starknet.request` method enables you to send Starknet JSON-RPC requests.
+The `keplr.starknet.request` method enables you to send Starknet JSON-RPC requests.
 This method supports various request types, which may require specific parameters.

 ```typescript
 request<T = unknown>({